awsdocs/amazon-dynamodb-developer-guide/doc_source/SampleData.LoadData.md

 1. Copy the `.json` data files to your current directory\.

-## Load the Sample Data Into DynamoDB Tables<a name="SampleData.LoadData.LoadData"></a>
+## Load the Sample Data into DynamoDB Tables<a name="SampleData.LoadData.LoadData"></a>

-1. To load the *ProductCatalog* table with data, enter the following command:
+1. To load the `ProductCatalog` table with data, enter the following command\.

    `aws dynamodb batch-write-item --request-items file://ProductCatalog.json`

-1. To load the *Forum* table with data, enter the following command:
+1. To load the `Forum` table with data, enter the following command\.

    `aws dynamodb batch-write-item --request-items file://Forum.json`

-1. To load the *Thread* table with data, enter the following command:
+1. To load the `Thread` table with data, enter the following command\.

    `aws dynamodb batch-write-item --request-items file://Thread.json`

-1. To load the *Reply* table with data, enter the following command:
+1. To load the `Reply` table with data, enter the following command\.

    `aws dynamodb batch-write-item --request-items file://Reply.json`